richtastic/ff/src/3DR/wiki/app.md

-			- undistort image based on view's camera distortion x		- create a blank transform / match pair for all view pairs x		- for each match pair xx			- create match object & add to transform
-			- add points to views [using undistorted locations] x	INITIAL METRICS x		- for each point match x			- get descriptor at each of 2 points
+			- undistort image based on view's camera distortion x		- create a blank transform / match pair for all view pairs x		- for each match pair x			- create match object & add to transform x			- add points to views [using undistorted locations] x	INITIAL METRICS x		- for each point match x			- get descriptor at each of 2 points